-We have a limited operating history and have incurred significant losses in each fiscal year since our inception, including net losses of \$19.9 million, \$53.3 million, and \$52.8 million during the three months ended March 31, 2016 and for the years ended December 31, 2015 and 2014, respectively.
-As of March 31, 2016, we had an accumulated deficit of \$383.4 million.
+We have a limited operating history and have incurred significant losses in each fiscal year since our inception, including net losses of \$17.2 million, \$76.0 million, and \$53.3 million during the three months ended March 31, 2017 and for the years ended December 31, 2016, and 2015, respectively.
+As of March 31, 2017, we had an accumulated deficit of \$456.9 million.
 These losses have resulted principally from costs incurred in our research and development programs, and from our manufacturing costs and selling, general, and administrative expenses.
-We believe that our continued investment in research and development, sales, and marketing is essential to our long-term competitive position and future growth, and we expect these expenses will increase in future periods.
-We also expect that our selling, general, and administrative expenses will continue to increase due to the additional operational costs associated with the growth of our business.
+We believe that our continued investment in research and development, sales, and marketing is essential to our long-term competitive position and future growth.
+However, we recently implemented efficiency and cost-savings initiatives intended to stabilize our business operations and return to growth.
+These initiatives have included targeted workforce reductions and optimizing our facilities and excess space.
+They may also include decreasing or deferring capital expenditures and development activities.
+To the extent we are unable to invest sufficiently in these activities, it may impair our ability to develop, market and sell new and existing products.
 Until we are able to generate additional revenue to support our level of operating expenses, we will continue to incur operating and net losses and negative cash flow from operations.
 Because of the numerous risks and uncertainties associated with our commercialization efforts and future product development, we are unable to predict when we will become profitable, and we may never become profitable.
 Even if we do achieve profitability, we may not be able to sustain or increase our profitability.